 Bachelor of Liberal Studies in History

-The Bachelor of Liberal Studies (BLS) in History degree program offers study in American, European, African, Far Eastern, Middle Eastern, and Latin American history.
+The Bachelor of Liberal Studies (BLS) in History degree program offers study in American, European, world, and military history.
 History degree students gain skills applicable to many careers, including the ability to criticize, organize, and synthesize extensive materials, and to write with clarity and precision.

 Few fields of study better prepare one to navigate the demands and manage the needs of our society and our world.
 Bachelor degree in history career options include teaching, politics and government, law and legislation, medicine and research, publishing, landmark preservation, and more.